patsancu/configs/README.md

 ## Further config
 ### Zsh / shell
-If want to configure more stuff, create a file `~/.zshrc_extra` and source another file (or directly add stuff there)
+If want to configure more stuff, create a file `.sh_extra_config` and source another file (or directly add stuff there)

 ### Spaceship
 If want to config spaceship extra stuff, create a file `~/.extra-config.zsh` and source another file (or directly add stuff there)